Discover bioenergy Biomass & biogas

 Clean energy from scrap wood

-Biomass can come in 3 forms – solid, liquid and gas – to generate electricitry and heat for the production of biofuls.
-Wood hereby is the most important renewable domestic energy source.
+Biomass can come in 3 forms – solid, liquid and gas – to generate electricity and heat.
+Woody residues hereby is the most important renewable domestic energy source.
 When it is used as an energy, only as much CO2 is produced as the plants have captured during their growth.
 We at RWE make use of these advantages.
-Our biomass power plants generate electricity from residual wood.
-Wood from a forest or old wood, such as old furniture, is suitable for this purpose.
+Our power plants that use biomass generate electricity from residual wood.
+Wood residues from a forest or sawdust is suitable for this purpose.

-Other biomass provided by agriculture and forestry is also used for biomass production.
-These include, for example, residues and waste of biogenic origin, such as organic waste, liquid manure and grain straw.
+Other biomass provided by agriculture and forestry is also used for energy production.
+These include, for example, residues and waste of biogenic origin, such as organic waste, liquid manure and grain bagass.

 Wood pellets | Discover renewables at RWE